-Osteosarcoma is a type of cancer that starts in the bones — particularly in osteoblasts, immature bone cells that form bone tissue.
-Tumors usually form at the end of the long bones of the body, such as the arms and legs, where the bone grows quickly.
+Osteosarcoma is a rare type of cancer that starts in the bones — particularly in osteoblasts, immature bone cells that form bone tissue.
+Osteosarcoma can develop at any age, but it occurs mostly in children and adolescents.
+Tumors can form in any bone but most often occur at the end of the long bones of the body, such as the knee, the hip and shoulder, where the bone grows quickly.

 - Those with certain genetic conditions that increase the risk of cancer, such as Li-Fraumeni syndrome, hereditary retinoblastoma, and Rothmund-Thompson syndrome.

 How is osteosarcoma treated?

-Standard treatment includes surgery and chemotherapy.
-Chemotherapy is often given before surgery in order to decrease swelling around the tumor and in order to give the surgeon time to plan the proper operation.
-Specialized surgeons, orthopedic oncologists, surgically remove the entire tumor.
-Most patients can be treated with a limb-sparing surgery, during which the doctor removes the tumor and some of the surrounding healthy tissue from an arm or leg, and then replaces the removed bone and tissue with a graft of a donor bone or sometimes from the patient’s own body.
-Alternatively, a metal implant is used to replace the bone.
+After chemotherapy, specialized surgeons — orthopedic oncologists — usually aim to remove the entire tumor.
+Most patients with tumors arising in the arm or leg can be treated with a limb-sparing surgery, during which the doctor removes the tumor and some of the surrounding healthy tissue from an arm or leg, and then replaces the removed bone and tissue with a graft of bone from a donor bone or sometimes from the patient’s own body.
+Alternatively, a metal implant may be used to replace the bone.

 Rotationplasty, a partial amputation that preserves a cancer-free lower leg and foot, is another option.
-This surgical option allows the child to maintain an active lifestyle, including high-impact sports, but often preserves a longer limb than with standard amputation.
+This surgical option allows the child to maintain an active lifestyle, including high-impact sports, and often preserves a longer limb than with standard amputation.

 What is the latest in osteosarcoma research?